invariant-labs/protocol/docs/docs/casper/collections.md

 ## Removing elements from Mapping

 The ability to remove keys from the mapping is not available.
 Once a key is added, it remains in the mapping throughout its lifespan.
-The primary mechanism for "removing" a value associated with a key in the mapping is by using the Option<\> type.
-When you want to remove a value, we set the corresponding value in the Option<\> to None.
+The primary mechanism for "removing" a value associated with a key in the mapping is by using the `Option<T\>` type.
+When you want to remove a value, we set the corresponding value in the `Option<T\>` to None.

 ## Positions